-If your brand has an international audience, one challenge can be serving ads in the user’s primary language.
+If your brand has an international This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More, one challenge can be serving ads in the user’s primary language.
 That challenge is significantly reduced with the launch of Dynamic Language Optimization.

-Let’s take a closer look at what Dynamic Language How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. is and how you might use it…
+Let’s take a closer look at what Dynamic Language The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More is and how you might use it…

 What is Dynamic Language Optimization?